2018-2022 Strategic Plan: Trails to Innovation

 Three distinct priorities inherent in our work emerged through the planning process.
 These priorities are echoed in numerous areas throughout Trails to Innovation.
 Below is an overview of these priorities and some of the goals that support them.

-Accessibility to Nature for All
+Access to Nature for All

 Schlitz Audubon intentionally welcomes all members of our community to reap the restorative benefits and beauty of nature regardless of physical or cognitive ability, income level, or zip code.